Dr. Scott Cowen

 Cowen has held leadership positions in national academic and professional associations, including the Association of American Universities, American Council on Education, the National Association of Independent Colleges and Universities, the National Merit Scholarship Corporation and the Council of Higher Education Accreditation (CHEA).

 Prior to coming to Tulane, Cowen was at Case Western Reserve University for 23 years as a professor, including 14 years as dean of the Weatherhead School of Management and the Weatherhead Professor of Management.
+In June 2020, the Case Western Reserve Board of Trustees appointed him interim president, effective Oct.
+1, 2020.
 He is the author of five books and more than 100 academic and professional articles, essays and reviews.

 Cowen received his bachelor’s degree from the University of Connecticut in 1968.
 After serving a three-year term in the U.S. Army as an infantry officer from 1968-1971, he went back to school and received masters and doctoral degrees in business administration from the George Washington University.

 Scott has served in various intercollegiate athletics leadership roles.
 He was a member of the NCAA Division I Board of Directors, the NCAA Executive Committee and was a former board chair of Conference USA.
 In 2003 Scott led efforts to change the state of intercollegiate athletics in Division I and created the Presidential Coalition for Athletics Reform made up of presidents from more than 40 non-BCS schools.
 In 2012 Scott was part of the 12-member presidential oversight committee that voted to do away with the BCS and replace it with the College Football Playoff (CFP).